urbanburn/dreams/README.md

 Now rails will listen at `localhost:3000` for your requests.

-Go to `camps/new` to create a new camp and to `camps` to see a list of camps.
+Go to `dreams/new` to create a new dream and to `/dreams` to see a list of camps.

 ## There are tests